 While renting, I decided to be the champion of green onions in potted containers.
 Rather than throwing out the bases of the onions after using the greens with my sour cream, I’d plop them into the dirt and have a new plant.
 They even grew in water in a plain cup on my window sill when I was too lazy to go outside.

-Before buying any seeds, look at the list of no/low salicylate foods: https://low-sal-life.com/food-product-lists.
+Before buying any seeds, look at the list of no/low salicylate foods: https://low-sal-life.com/food-and-products-salicylate-list/

 Part of the challenge of a low-salicylate diet is managing how your plants respond to stress.
 Plants use salicylates for many reasons, and natural chemical defense is one of them.
 My bok choy sprouted easily and once I planted them outside, they were obliterated right away by cabbage worms.
-I have learned that putting a net over your brassicas (cabbage, Brussels sprouts, bok choy) can help keep cabbage moths from landing and laying eggs on your plants.
-I'm hoping the netting will help!
-I'll keep you posted!
+I have learned that putting a net over your Brassicas (cabbage, Brussels sprouts, bok choy) can help keep cabbage moths from landing and laying eggs on your plants.
+I purchased Burpee Bok Choy.

 I planted the Ferry-Morse seed, variety Catskill.